PA Breweries updates NY Breweries updates VMDDC Breweries updates

 (Thanks to Jack Curtin for the info.)

-Sprague Farm & Brew Works (formerly listed as "French Creek" -- NEW Upstate OPEN 3/10/07: Four regular beers now: Ale Mary Wheat, Hellbender Porter, Rustbelt Amber, and the new Scotchtober Fest Ale.
+Sprague Farm & Brew Works -- NEW Upstate OPEN 3/10/07: Four regular beers now: Ale Mary Wheat, Hellbender Porter, Rustbelt Amber, and the new Scotchtober Fest Ale.
 Brian expects to brew another batch of Kick Bock soon as well.
 They have draft accounts scattered across northwest PA (including Oscar's, Marketplace Grille, and BrewErie in Erie), and are working on cracking western NY and Pittsburgh.
 Sounds like things are going well in Venango.

 7/15/06: